usds/techfar-hub-website-v3/tech-far-hub/content/resources/learning-center/field-guides/quick-and-dirty-agile-project-management.md

 promo_description: This summary provides information on the key tenants of agile project management and explains how it can be used to manage digital services projects.
 ---

-# Quick and Dirty Guide to Agile Project Management

 This summary provides information on the key tenants of agile project managment and explains how it can be used to manage digital services projects.

 <a class="usa-button" target="_blank" href="/assets/files/Quick%20and%20Dirty%20Skinny%20on%20Agile%20Software%20Development-I2.pdf">Download PDF</a>